Virginia Tech® home

 Global Perspectives Program

 Developed in 2005 by former Vice President and Dean for Graduate Education Karen P. DePauw, the Global Perspectives Program (GPP) is a one-of-a-kind graduate student experience offered through Virginia Tech’s educational facility in Riva San Vitale, Switzerland.
 GPP is an example of a program through which Virginia Tech graduate students participate in an integrated study-at-home (GRAD 5104 and GRAD 5114) and study abroad (GPP) curriculum to better prepare them to succeed as future faculty members and global citizens.
-This program is an integral part of the Transformative Graduate Education (TGE) initiative offered through the Graduate School.
+This program is an integral part of the Graduate School's Transformative Graduate Education (TGE) initiative.
 Graduate School Dean Aimee Surprenant now manages GPP.

 The Global Perspectives Program enables graduate students to examine differences in academic practices and to develop innovative and effective approaches that foster international awareness and education.
 During the trip, participants gather firsthand knowledge about global higher education through (a) visits to a diverse array of universities, (b) discussions with various faculty, administrators, and students, and (c) dialogue among GPP participants.